YordanovDY/online-store/README.md

 1. Install client dependencies `npm install`
 2. Run the client `npm run dev`
 3. Navigate to http://localhost:5100/ in your browser

+## Test all functionalities
+### Admin account
+- email: administrator@techstore.com
+- password: qwerty

+Use this profile to create profiles with different roles.